 Kara meanwhile is an interesting foil for Davros.
 In any other story she’d be the main villain.
 She is a greedy, ruthless, woman who is happy for people to literally eat each other if it can make her a profit.

-However she is completely and utterly out of her league when it comes to Davros, and its brilliant watching all of her clever little schemes just completely backfire on her.
+However she is completely and utterly out of her league when it comes to Davros, and all of her clever little schemes just completely backfire on her.

 Still Orcini redeems himself in more ways than one with his final action in destroying Davros’ new army of Daleks.
 Oricini clearly knows that he will most likely never get a chance for an honourable kill again, and so rather than live a life of needless violence, he goes out as a hero.